How to qualify SSC JE

 • Practice (1 hour): It is very important to take a small test of what you have studied throughout the day.
 So try to solve at least one paper each of Tech and No Tech daily.
 This will tell you where your preparation needs improvement.

-How will the SSC JE 2025 paper be?
-You will get an idea of which topics can have more questions from the SSC JE PYQ.
-Therefore, it is very important that you solve pyqs before appearing in the real exam.
+How will the SSC JE 2026 paper be?
+You will get an idea of which topics can have more questions from the SSC JE Previous Year Questions (PYQ).
+Therefore, it is very important that you solve PYQs before appearing in the real exam.
 Along with this, you can also join the SSC JE test series.
 Review your performance in the test series.
 See where the marks are falling short and continue your preparation accordingly.
-Let us tell you that MADE EASY can prove to be very beneficial for SSC JE 2025.
+Let us tell you that MADE EASY can prove to be very beneficial for SSC JE 2026.
 This test series has been designed according to the latest pattern of the exam.

-The exam is on the head, there is nervousness, along with doubts, no problem, aspirants.
-MADE EASY, the mentor of energizing aspirants for more than 2 decades, has brought a solution to this dilemma of yours.
-To give a new dimension to your preparation for SSC JE 2025, it has brought a course called SSC JE CRC, i.e., Comprehensive Revision Course.
-As the name suggests, it will give a boost to your revision plan.
-Along with this, this course has been specially designed will cover both your tech and non-tech subjects.
-Let’s know about the features of this course:
+MADE EASY, the mentor of engineering aspirants for more than 2 decades, has brought a solution to this dilemma of yours.
+To give a new heights to your SSC JE 2026 preparation, MADE EASY has launched a new course called SSC JE Live Online Course.
+As the name suggests, the classes in this course will be conducted in live online mode and will give a boost to your SSC JE preparation.
+This course has been specially designed to cover both your tech and non-tech subjects.
+Let’s learn about the features of this course:

 • This is a live online course, which will be in Hinglish language, i.e., Hindi + English.